van-geaux/docker/docs/prerequisites/portainer.md

          - ${PORTAINER_DATA_PATH}:/data
        image: portainer/portainer-ce

-   # comment these out if you want default bridge or edit if you use different setting
+   # delete everything below if you want default bridge or edit them if you want to use different setting
    networks:
      default:
        name: proxy.bridge